 You probably know that menopause presents a whole new set of changes in someone’s life.
 We talk about hot flashes, sleep issues, and mood swings, but did you know that the health of your pelvic floor and menopause are absolutely connected?
 Changes in hormones can lead...

-Chronic Burning Pain Down There?
+Chronic Vaginal Burning?
 What You Should Know About Vulvodynia

 Chronic pain or burning down there?
 The causes and treatments for vulvodynia and vestibulodynia explained.